peopleSocial/.github/profile/README.md

 The major advantage of an absence of targeted advertising, is the drastically reduced attack surface for both cybersecurity integrity exploits, and for bad management following up.

-ie. You don't have a poorly managed account to get locked out of with zero customer service, you have a government issued amateur radio license, and you're innocent until proven guilty in court.
+ie. You don't have a poorly managed account to get locked out of with zero customer service, you have an ISP and a government issued amateur radio license - you're more or less innocent until proven guilty in court.

 # Design
 Predominantly written in Rust, mixing open-source code for things like email, chat, PIV/OpenGPG hardware/YubiKey transaction authentication, official transaction revocation/repudiation, fast decentralized internet, bittorrent video streaming, (non-profit reputation, reviews, storage, synchronization, retransmission) blockchain, professionally assisted browsing, radio positioning, network/radio collision backoff, software disciplined FSK digital radio, and amateur radio.